 Each of the two network interfaces exchanges data on its network through two buffers.
 The gateway forwards the data between these buffers as shown below.
 Note that this process is separated from the network data exchange.
-While the gateway ensures data consistency (where applicable), it does not feature any built-in mechanisms for synchronisation between the primary ControlNet network and the secondary CANopen network.
+While the gateway ensures data consistency (where applicable), it does not feature any built-in mechanisms for synchronisation between the primary EtherNet/IP network and the secondary CANopen network.

 Each buffer holds up to 512 bytes of data, where the first two bytes on the primary network side always are used for control/status information.
 The remaining 510 bytes gives the theoretical upper limit for the number of data bytes that can be exchanged in each direction.
-Please note that the actual number of bytes that can be exchanged is highly application and network-dependent, and can thus be noticeably less than 510 bytes.
+Please note that the actual number of bytes that can be exchanged is highly application and network dependent and can thus be noticeably less than 510 bytes.

-Through the dedicated control word, the master on the primary ControlNet network starts/stops the exchange of data on the secondary CANopen network (the sub-network).
+Through the dedicated control word, the master on the primary EtherNet/IP network starts/stops the exchange of data on the secondary CANopen network (the sub-network).
 It can also reset the gateway if needed.
-The master on the primary ControlNet network can see the status of the secondary CANopen network in the corresponding status word.
+The master on the primary EtherNet/IP network can see the status of the secondary CANopen network in the corresponding status word.

-^{1.} When it is started the first time, the Anybus X-gateway is set as slave on the secondary network.
-This can be changed during configuration, see "Enabling Data Exchange" on page 45.
-If the setting is saved, the module will remember it when restarted.
+^{1.} When started the first time, the Anybus X-gateway is set as slave on the secondary network.
+This can be changed during configuration, and will be remembered when restarting.

 The amount of data that shall be exchanged, and the use of the control- and status functionality, is specified separately for each application.
-This means that even though up to 510 bytes of data can be forwarded to an interface, the amount of data that will actually be exchanged on the primary ControlNet network is determined by settings of the secondary CANopen network, with consideration taken to the limits of the interface.
+This means that even though up to 510 bytes of data can be forwarded to an interface, the amount of data that will actually be exchanged on the primary EtherNet/IP network is determined by settings of the secondary CANopen network, with consideration taken to the limits of the interface.

-The available control- and status functionality is described in "Data Exchange" on page 20.
+The available control- and status functionality is described in "Data Exchange" on page 21.
 Also note that the terminology and definitions used for different types of data vary greatly between different networking systems.
 All data transported through the Anybus X-gateway CANopen is fast, cyclic data and is simply referred to as 'I/O Data' in this document.